Cheesy Garlic Mashed Potatoes

 Pro Tips

-• Add cheese in stages for better melt
+• Add cheese in a couple of rounds for smoother melting.

 cheesy garlic mashed potatoes creamy with melted cheese